Vizzuality/DATA4SDGS-Highway/README.md

 It's the sole responsibility of the editor of the examples file to validate that this HTML code is valid, does not introduce security threats to the site or its users, and does not have any cross-interactions with other parts of the site, including other examples using the `html` field.
 To minimize all these risks, its recommended to use a single `<iframe>` element in this field.

+# Filter options

+The options available within each filter can be configured in `app/data/search-filters.json`.
+Filter values across different filters need to be unique.